Buying real estate in Indonesia?

 Don't lose money on your property in Indonesia

-18) Eco-friendly developments in Lombok will attract green buyers and boost the local housing market
+18) Eco-friendly developments in Lombok will draw environmentally conscious buyers, boosting the local residential market

 The rise of eco-friendly developments in Lombok is set to attract environmentally conscious buyers, boosting the local residential market.